 Example.
 A foreign simple trust has three beneficiaries: two nonresident alien individuals and a U.S. citizen.
 You make a payment of U.S. source interest to the foreign trust.
-Assume that the payment is subject to chapter 3 withholding but is not a withholdable payment.
+Assume that the payment is subject to Chapter 3 withholding but is not a withholdable payment.
 The foreign trust gives you a Form W-8IMY with which it associates Forms W-8BEN from the nonresident aliens and a Form W-9 from the U.S. citizen.
 The trust also gives you a complete withholding statement that enables you to associate the interest payment with the forms provided by each beneficiary.
 You must treat all three beneficiaries as the payees of their part of the interest payment as if the payment were made directly to them.
 Report the payment to the nonresident aliens on Forms 1042-S. Report the payment to the U.S. citizen on Form 1099-INT.
-You do not need to establish the chapter 4 status of the trust because the payment is not a withholdable payment.
+You do not need to establish the Chapter 4 status of the trust because the payment is not a withholdable payment.

-Fiscally transparent entity.
-For chapter 3 purposes, a disregarded entity or flow-through entity should be treated as the payee and may claim treaty benefits under an income tax treaty with the United States if it is a resident of the treaty country and it derives the item of income.
+Fiscally transparent entities claiming treaty benefits.
+For purposes of claiming treaty benefits, if an entity is fiscally transparent for U.S. tax purposes (for example, a disregarded entity or flow-through entity for U.S. tax purposes) and the entity is or is treated as a resident of a treaty country, it will derive the item of income and may be eligible for treaty benefits.
+In such case, the entity is the payee for Chapter 3 purposes.
 It does not need to be taxed on such item, but the item must be accounted for as the entity's income, not the interest holders' income, under the law of the treaty country whose treaty it is invoking.
-It must also meet any other requirements for claiming benefits, including a limitation on benefits article, if any, in the treaty.
+It also must meet any other requirements for claiming benefits, including a limitation on benefits article, if any, in the treaty.
 The entity should provide a Form W-8BEN-E in such circumstances.
-If, for chapter 3 purposes, the payee is a foreign corporation or other non-flow through entity for U.S. tax purposes, it is nonetheless not entitled to claim treaty benefits if the entity is fiscally transparent in its country of residence (i.e., foreign reverse hybrid).
-Instead, if an interest holder is entitled to treaty benefits under its country of residence, the payee may provide a Form W-8IMY and attach Form W-8BEN or W-8BEN-E from any interest holder that claims treaty benefits on such income.
+If, for Chapter 3 purposes, the payee is a foreign corporation or other non-flow-through entity for U.S. tax purposes, it is nonetheless not entitled to claim treaty benefits if the entity is fiscally transparent in its country of residence (that is, foreign reverse hybrid).
+Instead, any interest holder resident in that country will derive its allocable share of the items of income paid to the foreign reverse hybrid and may be eligible for benefits.
+If an interest holder is a resident of a third country, the interest holder may claim treaty benefits under its treaty with the United States, if any, only if the foreign reverse hybrid is fiscally transparent under the laws of the third country.
+If an interest holder is entitled to treaty benefits under its country of residence, the payee may provide a Form W-8IMY and attach Form W-8BEN or W-8BEN-E from any interest holder that claims treaty benefits on such income.